25 Majestic Facts About The Crown

 While playing Queen Elizabeth II might seem like a dream role, it felt more like a nightmare to Foy very early on.
 "On the first day of filming, I found myself halfway up a Scottish mountain with engorged boobs and no way of getting down to feed my baby," Foy, a new mom at the time, told British Vogue.
 "I had to ring my husband and tell him to give her formula … as I sat in a Land Rover trying to get my broken breast pump to work, I felt I’d made the worst mistake of my life.”

-While appearing on The Graham Norton Show, Matt Smith shared that he met Prince William prior to The Crown's debut and someone told him that Smith would be playing his grandfather.
+While appearing on The Graham Norton Show, Smith shared that he met Prince William prior to The Crown’s debut and someone told him that Smith would be playing his grandfather.
 Smith asked if he had any advice for how to nail the character.
 William’s response?
 “Legend.
-He's an absolute legend."
+He’s an absolute legend."

-14. Olivia Colman was the only choice to play the Queen in seasons 3 and 4.
+14. Olivia Colman was the only choice to take over the role of the queen.

-In 2019, Oscar winner Olivia Colman took over the role of Queen Elizabeth II from Claire Foy, and according to Morgan, it was Colman or no one.
+In 2019, Oscar winner Olivia Colman took over the role of Queen Elizabeth II from Foy, and according to Morgan, it was Colman or no one.
 “Olivia Colman was a list of one,” Morgan told Entertainment Weekly.
-“I think I wanted to know [she would play the part] even before negotiations were done for seasons 3 and 4.”
+“I think I wanted to know even before negotiations were done for seasons 3 and 4.”
 That the world saw Colman play Queen Anne in The Favourite before The Crown’s third season debuted wasn’t ideal, but it all worked out in the end.
 “Obviously I’d have preferred her not to be playing another queen before,” Morgan said.
 “But it’s so different—such a different tone.”

-16. Tobias Menzies wasn’t very interested in royal life, or Prince Philip.
+15. Tobias Menzies wasn’t very interested in royal life, or Prince Philip.

-Like so many of the show’s other players, Tobias Menzies—who took over the role of Prince Philip from Matt Smith in season 3—didn’t have much interest in royal life or Prince Philip.
+Like so many of the show’s other players, Tobias Menzies—who took over the role of Prince Philip from Smith in season 3—didn’t have much interest in royal life or Prince Philip.
 But working on The Crown and getting to understand the man behind the public persona has changed his opinion.
-“I wasn’t someone who read about [the royal family] or involved myself with them, but I’ve been very intrigued by his life,” Menzies said.
+“I wasn’t someone who read about or involved myself with them, but I’ve been very intrigued by his life,” Menzies said.
 “He’s a pretty interesting bloke.
 He’s a complex person, with complex stories.
 I have a lot of regard for him.”

 In season 3, Helena Bonham Carter took over the role of the wild—and wildly intimidating—Princess Margaret, and had a little personal history from which she could pull.
-“My uncle was actually very close to her,” Bonham Carter told EW.
+“My uncle was actually very close to her,” Bonham Carter told Entertainment Weekly.
 “She was pretty scary.
 At one point, she met me at Windsor Castle and she said, ‘You are getting better, aren’t you?’”
 Bonham Carter presumed the princess was referring to her acting.

-19. The Crown’s audience skews older—and wealthier.
+17. The Crown’s audience skews older—and wealthier.

 Nielsen broke down the demographics of The Crown’s audience in 2017, shortly after the premiere of its second season, and found that nearly two-thirds of the show’s viewers were 35 or older, with half of those viewers being over 49.
 Women made up 65 percent of the audience, and 40 percent of those watching the show were in households with incomes of at least $100,000 per year.